Money and Our Daily Bread

 - Matthew 6:11

-Jesus also tells us not to worry: "...do not worry about your life, what you will eat or drink; or about your body, what you will wear."
-(Matthew 6:25).
-So we pray, we ask, and we do not worry.
-We know we will receive all of what we need, for we know that God is continuously giving, and when we know this, we become empowered; we become enriched.
+Jesus tells us: "Do not worry about your life, what you will eat or drink; or about your body, what you will wear."
+(Matthew 6:25) Unworried, we pray, we ask, and we seek.
+We know we will receive all that we need, for we know that God is continuously giving.
+Knowing this enriches us.

 " Love is patient, Love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self seeking."

 Money is not proud, rude or self-seeking.
 It cannot possess these qualities any more than it can be patient and kind.
 Money can only possess that which we, its creators, breathe into it.
 We do not love money; we infuse it with love.
 We use it in loving ways and find that, like love, there is plenty more available.

 Money is often presented as an object by which many things are measured.
 In the presence of love this role is greatly diminished, as the power of love is immeasurable and so becomes the more superior yardstick..